broadinstitute/seqr/deploy/other/mac_osx/README.md

 Now you should see the development instance of xBrowse at [http://localhost:8000/],

-and can login using the "superuser" username and password created during the "Loading data" steps above.
+and should be able to login using the "superuser" username and password you entered during the "Loading data" steps above.